Home » Doing Business in Indonesia » Employing Expatriates

-Perhaps the first thing to ask , is "Are you already in Indonesia?"
-As job seekers around the world know, being able to respond immediately to leads and requests for interviews, as well as to network, is invaluable in a job search.
+Although researching the job possibilities may start prior to arriving in Indonesia it is preferable that you are physically in country before you start to send out CVs.
+Being able to respond immediately to leads and requests for interviews, as well as to network, is invaluable in a job search.
 Frankly speaking, it will be very hard for you to locate employment in Indonesia, if you are not physically there.

 Government policies towards hiring expats

-The second, most important thing is you must realize is that employment in Indonesia is not truly open to expatriates.
-2008 government figures show that 8.4% of the population is unemployed and 10+% of those are professionals.
+Be informed that employment in Indonesia is not open 100% to expatriates.
+Recent Statistics show that 4.1% of the population is unemployed and a significant percentage of those are professionals.
 Indonesian government policy is very clear that it does not want a company in Indonesia, domestic or foreign, to hire an expatriate for a job that can be done by an Indonesian.
-There are too many unemployed Indonesians looking for work!
+There are qualified unemployed Indonesians looking for work.

-This policy pretty much precludes the young, adventuring expat with little work experience from getting a job in Indonesia, except as an English teacher or volunteer.
+This policy pretty much precludes the young, adventuring expat with little work experience from getting a job in Indonesia, except as an English teacher or volunteer with an international organization.